ggluo/TensorRT-Cpp-Example/readme.md

-# C++/C TensorRT Tiny Inference Example
+# C++/C TensorRT Inference Example

-This repository provides C++ and C example for performing inference with TensorRT.
+This repository provides C++ and C examples that use TensorRT to inference the models that are implement with Pytorch/JAX/Tensorflow.

 This is integrated into [BART](https://github.com/mrirecon/bart)